ExoAE/ScCompLangPack/README.md

 - Instability:/Resistance: shortened to Instab.:/Resist.: due to overlapping issues
 - Added [BP] also when you get Rewarded with a specific Blueprint

->[!NOTE]
->Which pack should i use? [[ScCompLangPack](https://github.com/ExoAE/ScCompLangPack/releases) / [Remix](https://github.com/BeltaKoda/ScCompLangPackRemix) / [Remix2](https://github.com/ExoAE/ScCompLangPack/releases) / [StarStrings](https://github.com/MrKraken/StarStrings)]
->
->Basically, all the packs have the same QoL changes, they only differ in component naming.
-So i suggest choosing the preffered component naming.

 ---

 ## ⬇️ Download and install